-Mary L. Bonauto has served as the Civil Rights Project Director at GLAD since 1990 and has litigated and done policy work in every New England state.
+Mary L. Bonauto has been an attorney at GLAD since 1990 and has litigated and done policy work in every New England state.
 She has litigated in the state and federal courts of New England on many types of discrimination issues, including addressing anti-LGBTQ discrimination as discrimination based on sex, establishing parentage protections, strengthening student rights, free speech, and religious liberty, relationship recognition, and marriage defense.
 In 2015 she successfully argued before the US Supreme Court in the historic case Obergefell v.
 Hodges, which established the freedom to marry for same-sex couples nationwide.

 Mary continues to work on policy issues ranging from reforms in the juvenile justice, criminal justice, and child welfare systems to updating parentage laws and helping to pass conversion therapy bans.